Give your neighbors a taste of the café lifestyle by starting a coffee shop

 Starting a coffee shop begins with planning

-The first step of opening any new business is planning.
+The first stage of opening any new business is planning.
 Starting a coffee shop is no different, and by taking the time to form a strategy, you can help yourself avoid many of the common mistakes new coffee shop owners maker.

 Here are just a few of the areas you need to begin to consider before you decide to start a coffee shop: